Are you concerned about a student’s physical or mental health? Has a student disrupted your class or caused you to worry about future actions?

 To help you identify signs of distress and make appropriate referrals, the University's Student Behavior Consultation Team (SBCT) has created a guide for faculty and staff.

-The Student Behavior Consultation Team by calling the Dean of Students Office (302) 831-8939 or send an e-mail to the SBCT. * Please include as much information as possible.
+The Student Behavior Consultation Team by calling the Office of the Dean of Students (302) 831-8939 or send an e-mail to the SBCT. * Please include as much information as possible.
 The who, what, when, where, and how is always helpful but not required.

 In an emergency, please call Public Safety, (302) 831-2222 or 911.

 Anonymous reporting will not be accepted.
 However, every effort will be made to protect the confidentiality of persons reporting information.
-For additional questions, contact the Dean of Students Office.
+For additional questions, contact the Office of the Dean of Students.

 Center for Counseling and